 Another's wisdom, is a useless wight.
 (1095 b10)

 A useless wight is a fool who settles for very little.
-Christians believe that in God alone Another’s Wisdom is found that will satisfy man’s inward spiritual hunger and thirst for knowledge and happiness.
-Christians believe that God’s Wisdom must be made flesh in Jesus Christ and offered to man as the only spiritual means capable of saving him from becoming a useless wight.
-Of course, God’s way in Jesus Christ is entirely practical.
-In Him, we are called to see this world as no end in itself, but a created good that must be used only in so far as it advances our salvation in Jesus Christ.
-The things of this world are gifts that secure us so that we might move inward and upward in spiritual passion, longing, and desire back to the author and giver of all good things.
+Today’s world is full of them.
+Some of them are Christians who have forgotten that they have brains.
+Another’s Wisdom is needed to satisfy man’s inward hunger and thirst for knowledge and happiness.
+Christians believe that God’s Wisdom must be made flesh in Jesus Christ as the only spiritual means capable of saving man from becoming a useless wight.
+God’s way in Jesus Christ is entirely practical.
+In Jesus Christ, we are called to see this world as no end in itself, but a created good that must be used only in so far as it advances our salvation.
+The things of this world are gifts that are the basics that enable us to move inward and upward in spiritual passion and longing back to the author and giver of all good things.

-Jesus urges us on to the effort of seeking the Supreme Good of God by reminding us, in an Aristotelian way, that God is the Mover and Definer of all things.
+Jesus urges us on to seeking the Supreme Good of God by reminding us, in an Aristotelian way, that God is the Mover and Definer of all things.
 He is our generous Father who forever loves and cares for us.
 Consider the birds of the air and the lilies of the field.
 Stop, he urges, if you are indeed consumed with this world.
 Look at nature, look at the flowers, the animals, and the fowl of the air.
 All of nature is held in my Father’s loving hand.
 Nature is providentially ordered by Him.
 He feeds it, sustains, colors, beatifies, informs, and defines it.
 Each unique nature is defined by my Father’s Wisdom and enlivened by His ceaseless loving care.
 None of these creatures is anxious about anything.
 The birds neither sow nor reap and my Father feeds them.
 The lilies neither toil nor spin, and Solomon in all his glory was not arrayed by my Father like one of these.
 (St. Matthew vi.
-26-29) Jesus brings before us the created things of this world and shows that they hang entirely upon the Father’s Wisdom and Love for their existence and beauty.
+26-29) Jesus brings before us the created things of this world and shows that they hang entirely upon the Father’s Wisdom and Loving Care for their being and beauty.
 He shows us that God orders all of nature providentially.
 He reminds us that the birds of the air are anxious over nothing and are fed.
-Similarly, the lilies of the field emanate with utter beauty and not the slightest effort or toil.
+Similarly, the lilies of the field emit utter beauty without the slightest effort or toil.
 God provides for them, and would do the same for us, if only we would have faith and trust in Him.
 See and believe, Christ urges us today.
 Faith in God begins with openness to what surrounds us.
-We are bidden to slow down, stop, and behold how God enlivens and quickens, orders and defines, and even gives immense beauty to all of His creatures and the universe itself.
+We are bidden to slow down, stop, and behold how God enlivens and quickens, orders and defines, and gives divine beauty to all of His creatures and the universe itself.
 See and believe that God is at work in His world.
 Christ tells us to seek first the kingdom of God and his righteousness and all other things shall be added to you.
 (St. Matthew vi.
-33) Faith in Christ means following Him, through nature and then beyond it, up and into the transcendent truth and love that enliven and inform all things.
+33) Faith in Christ means following Him, through nature and then beyond it, up and into the transcendent loving truth that enlivens and informs all things.

-Yet why do we find this so difficult to do?
-Are we enslaved to the means of securing only limited and impermanent kinds of happiness?
-Have our souls grown cold and been dulled by the worship of creaturely comforts and earthly joys?
-Have we been rendered slothful because we have forgotten whence we come and whither we go?
+Why do we find this so difficult?
+We are too comfortable with mammon.
+Our souls have grown cold and been dulled by the worship of creaturely comforts and earthly joys?
+We have been rendered slothful because we have forgotten whence we come and whither we go?
 Are we possessed by Mammon?
-Mammon is, as R.D.
-Crouse reminds us, a false God, and the service of Mammon is idolatry.
+Mammon is a false God, and the service of Mammon is idolatry.
 And it is the essence of idolatry to trust the things of the world as though they were a final and ultimate significance.
 Idolatry is the worship of worldly things, and it is a subtle, but constant, ever-present danger to the spiritual lives of all of us.
-(Parochial Sermons: RC) If we wish to find our way out of the worship of Mammon, and away from the anxiety that worries about earthly riches, we must tend first to the good of our souls.
+(Parochial Sermons: RC) If we wish to stop putting Mammon first in importance, and to quelch the anxiety that worries about earthly sustenance and riches, we must tend first to the good of our souls.
 We must see and understand that created things, Mammon, really can never make us happy in any lasting and significant way.

-So, Jesus asks us today why we are serving Mammon and not God.
-He wonders why we pursue creaturely comfort more than His Kingdom.
+Today, Jesus tells us that we cannot serve God and Mammon.
 Is not life more than meat, and the body made for more than raiment?
 (St. Matthew vi.
-25) He wonders if the Mammon hasn’t gotten the better of us so that we are toiling and spinning so desperately over it that we have become negligent about what God’s Good Providence has in store for us?
-Or do we toil and spin because we have become so at home in this world that we have forgotten that we were made for another?
-Mammon has the ability to make a mess out of us all.
-Thus, we postpone, neglect, or reject outright our pursuit of God’s Supreme Goodness in Jesus Christ.
+25) Jesus knows that Mammon has gotten the better of us.
+We toil and spin so desperately over it that we have become negligent about what God’s Good Providence has in store for us.
+We toil and spin because we have become so at home in this world that we have forgotten that we were made for another.
+Mammon has made a mess out of us all.

-This morning let us stop sowing, reaping, toiling, and spinning over earthly gods and their fleeting promises.
+This morning let admit that we sow, toil, reap, and spin anxiously over earthly gods and their fleeting promises.
 Nature herself silently urges us to imitate her absolute dependence upon God!
 The Goodness of God is so free and diffusive that its runs over and fills a world full of creatures which all hang upon Him.
 He duly feeds them and gives them as much as they crave.
 He enlivens and quickens even those who never call upon His name and worship His glory.
-God’s Goodness enlivens, moves, informs, and defines us all.
+God’s Goodness moves and defines us all.
 He makes the sun to shine upon the evil and the good.